-Kintai Bridge's five high arches—originally constructed without nails from Japanese cypress, chestnut and oak—span the banks of the Nishiki River in Iwakuni , a city in Yamaguchi Prefecture.
-The bridge's aspect changes significantly depending on the season and time of day, a visual feast for photographers and woodblock print artists such as Hokusai.
+The five-arched, wooden Kintai Bridge, was constructed of cypress, chestnut, zelkova, pine, cypress, and oak.
+It spans the Nishiki River in Iwakuni City , in Yamaguchi Prefecture.
+The bridge's aspect changes significantly depending on the season and time of day, attracting photographers and artists such as Hokusai.

-Cross the bridge and enter Kikko Park, which boasts homes where samurai families once lived.
+Cross the bridge and enter Kikko Park, which brings to mind the homes where samurai families once lived.

 - A chance to view the bridge during cherry blossom season

 - Venturing further afield to Iwakuni Castle and the Kashiwabara Art Museum

 The Kintai Bridge is near JR Iwakuni Station, which is easily accessible by train from JR Hiroshima, Yamaguchi and Fukuoka stations.
 It can also be accessed by air from Haneda Airport via Iwakuni Kintaikyo Airport.

 Take a train to JR Iwakuni Station on the Sanyo Main Line from Hiroshima, or take the Sanyo Shinkansen from Hiroshima or Fukuoka and Shin-Yamaguchi to Shin-Iwakuni Station.
 Kintai Bridge is situated in between the JR Iwakuni and Shin-Iwakuni Stations, so take a taxi or bus leaving from in front of either stations to Kintai Bridge.